dentarg/auth0-blog/_posts/2018-02-19-using-sparkpost-as-a-email-provider-with-auth0.markdown

 ## Conclusion
 Using custom e-mails providers with Auth0 is very important for a production environment.
 Although Auth0's built-in service is a great test tool, it cannot match dedicated services like SparkPost.
 If you want great customization options, rate-limiting that suits your use case, custom send addresses and no limits with regards to bounced e-mails count, you must adopt a dedicated e-mail provider.
 Fortunately, integration with services like SparkPost, as we have seen in this post, is a breeze.
 And even then, if you don't find any of the alternatives fitting to your use case, you can still fall back to a custom SMTP solution.
 Flexibility is part of Auth0's architecture.

-{% include tweet_quote.html quote_text="Setting up SparkPost with Auth0 is a breeze!" %}
+{% include tweet_quote.html quote_text="Auth0 is flexible platform!
+Setup a custom e-mail provider using SparkPost or other alternatives." %}